Current Buckley Lab members/affiliates

 Dongliang Xiong (Postdoc, now at Huazhong Agricultural University)

-Paula Guzmán Delgado (Postdoc, now in Maciej Zwieniecki’s lab at UC Davis)
+Paula Guzmán Delgado (Postdoc, now in Maciej Zwieniecki’s lab)

 William (Tam) Salter (Postdoc, currently at the University of Sydney)